paying off a loan

 1. May Affect Your Credit Score

-Your credit history and mix change when you repay a loan early, which can hurt your credit score (albeit a temporary one).
+When you repay a loan early, your credit history and mix change, which can hurt your credit score (albeit temporarily).

 A solid record of prompt monthly payments helps boost your score.
 Therefore, repaying early isn't always advised.